top of page

 Khabib was serving his nine-month NSAC suspension from the post-fight brawl at UFC 229, leaving the LW title vacant for competition.
 Robert Whittaker was still recovering from emergency surgery following the UFC 234 cancellation, leaving the MW title similarly inactive.
 Both interim title fights were booked for the same card.

-Was the Adesanya vs. Gastelum decision at UFC 236 controversial?
+Why was the Adesanya vs. Gastelum decision at UFC 236 acclaimed?

 How did Holloway vs. Poirier 2 end?

-What happened to the LW interim title Holloway won at UFC 236?
+What happened to the LW interim title Poirier won at UFC 236?

 Who received the UFC 236 post-fight bonuses?